 Getting a CAS

 A CAS (Confirmation of Acceptance for Studies) is required before you can apply for your Tier 4 visa.
 A CAS is an electronic document created by the University which contains information about you and the course you will study.
 It's stored on a database that the Home Office can see.

-You'll receive your CAS document by email, after you've completed the following steps:
+You'll receive your CAS document by email from the Admissions team, after you've completed the following steps: